 While the gel has been much more clinically verified than its powdered form, this is the simplist way to still get some of aloe vera's benefits without having to really worry about its shelf life.

 Powdered aloe vera is more for general skin care, versus treating burns or wounds.
-For example, It works well in DIY face masks, tea-infused facial toners, and herb-oil infusions, like what we did with our Miracle Oil.
+For example, It works well in DIY face masks, tea-infused facial toners, and herb-oil infusions.

 Aloe vera can be used as a powerful anti-inflammatory tool for regenerating damaged skin cells, and speeding up the repairing time of minor burns and wounds.
 It can also be used to help treat dry and irritated skin, as well as psoriasis.

 Disclaimer: Consult your doctor before using aloe vera for any medical conditions or surgical wounds.
 In rare cases, people can have an allergic reaction to aloe, resulting in burning and redness.